ksenkowski/ksenkowski.github.io/_posts/game/2015-11-10-cos-skirmishes.markdown

 		<p>To shoot a target, a unit must have line of sight in a 180 degree arc from the front of the unit.
 A unit may turn freely during this Phase to change direction, such as shooting a target behind.</p>
 		<p>A target that is partially obscured from the attacker has cover.
 Cover provides a +1R for the unit's defense roll.
 The terrain and other units dictate if a unit has cover or not.</p>
 		<p>The range of a unit's attack during this phase is dictated by the weapon.
 See the Gear section for details on different weapon ranges.</p>
-		<p>A Range Attack is resolved by the rolling a units Fighting Trait versus the Target's Fighting Trait, taking into account any Talents, Advantages or Disadvantages.
+		<p>A Range Attack is resolved by the rolling a units Fighting Trait versus the Target's Fighting Trait, taking into account any Talents and Conditions.
 It costs 1 Vitality to attack with crossbows and 2 Vitality for all other ranged weapons.</p>
 		<p>The amount of damage is determined by the total number of successes resolved from the  formula <em>(Attacker Successes + Weapon) - (Target Successes + Armor) = Damage</em>.</p>
 		</ul>
 	</div>